A little more than a month ago, I got a text message from Ashar, who was out with her dad, Chris.

 Researching model trains

-Trying to move the project along, last week, Chris and Sarah spent several hours researching various layout options for model trains.
+Trying to move the project along, last week, Chris and Ashar spent several hours researching various layout options for model trains.
 They’d already purchased some other odds and ends… but ran into a bit of a scale problem.

 After a ton of research, we turned up these fun facts: